 4. Workplace Motivation

-The key to an effective practice is a motivated staff.
+The key to effective practice is motivated, staff.
 It’s important for employees to feel valued and respected.
 Basic gestures, such as a compliment on a job well done or a nice handwritten note, can be strongly encouraging and make a big difference.
 Examples of good incentives include implementing a recognition program and taking employee opinions into consideration.